vmm221313/Stock-Movement-Prediction/README.md

 #### 20. Average True Range (ATR)
 #### 21. Commodity Channel Index (CCI)

-I have trained on this data by constructing a Neural Network using TensorFlow
+I have trained on this data by constructing a Neural Network using TensorFlow.